cryptocode/bio/README.md

 Features include macros, garbage collection, error handling, an object/module facility, and a standard library.

-A description of the project is available at [dev.to](https://dev.to/stein/bio-all-your-parentheses-are-belong-to-us-25lo)
+A description of the project is available [in this blog post](https://cryptocode.github.io/blog/docs/bio-introduction/)

 ```scheme
 (filter